dovecot/documentation/source/settings/plugin/obox-plugin.rst

    :plugin: obox
    :values: @time

    How often to upload important index changes to object storage?

    This mainly means that if a backend crashes during this time, message flag changes within this time may be lost.
 A longer time can however reduce the number of index bundle uploads.

 .. dovecot_plugin:setting:: obox_fs
    :plugin: obox
+   :todo: Document this!
    :values: @string

    This setting handles the basic Object Storage configuration.

-.. todo:: Document this!

 .. dovecot_plugin:setting:: obox_index_fs
    :default: @obox_fs;dovecot_plugin
    :plugin: obox
+   :todo: Document this!
    :values: @string

    This setting handles the object storage configuration for index bundles.

-.. todo:: Document this!

    .. versionchanged:: v2.3.18 Fixed to work properly with fs-posix driver.
                        Earlier versions don't work correctly in all situations.

 .. dovecot_plugin:setting:: obox_max_parallel_copies